 My oldest kid is literally starting 8th grade on Wednesday, so I couldn't resist the synchronicity of taking him to this today.
 He was sort of intrigued -- by the R rating and because he knew Burnham had started as a YouTuber -- and sort of resistant, because of the potential cringe factor.
 But we both ended up really liking it.
 Elsie Fisher is great, and it all felt grounded and, even to an actual 13-year-old, totally convincing.

-― a man often referred to in the news media as the Duke of Saxony (tipsy mothra), Sunday, 5 August 2018 01:01 (seven months ago) Permalink
+― a man often referred to in the news media as the Duke of Saxony (tipsy mothra), Sunday, 5 August 2018 01:01 (nine months ago) Permalink

 And yes, his school has active shooter drills.
 Not with a guy actually dressed as a shooter, but it wouldn't surprise me if some places are doing that.

-― a man often referred to in the news media as the Duke of Saxony (tipsy mothra), Sunday, 5 August 2018 01:05 (seven months ago) Permalink
+― a man often referred to in the news media as the Duke of Saxony (tipsy mothra), Sunday, 5 August 2018 01:05 (nine months ago) Permalink

 loved it overall. certainly surpassed this to become bo burnham's greatest film.

 ― ant banks and wasp (voodoo chili), Sunday, 5 August 2018 05:31 (nine months ago) Permalink

 I’ve long hated Burnham’s musical comedy steeze and I’m not sure I can ever watch this and appreciate it as its own thing.

 ― circa1916, Sunday, 5 August 2018 05:41 (nine months ago) Permalink